Financing your Studies

 Grants & Foundations

 A number of funding options are available to help you finance your degree course.
-Grants are a marvellous possibility.
+Some of them are open to internationl students.

 Basic information on grants

 Grants are provided by foundations.
 The funding providers expect grant recipients to perform well academically, and almost always require some sort of social commitment as well.
 Foundations may also require applicants to fulfil their own specific stipulations.
 Funding may also be available for foreign students.
 Searching for a suitable grant can be a time-consuming undertaking, but is well worth the effort!